ansible/molecule/docs/source/usage.rst

   role compatible with molecule.
 * ``molecule test``: Runs a series of commands to create, verify and destroy instances.

-Note: The exact sequence of commands run during the ``test`` command can be configured in the `test['sequence']` config option.
+The exact sequence of commands run during the ``test`` command can be configured in the `test['sequence']` config option.

+The ``test`` command supports a ``--destroy`` argument that will accept the values always, never, and passing.
+Use these to tune the behavior for various use cases.
+For example, ``--destroy=always`` might be useful when using molecule for CI/CD.

 Integration Testing
 --------------------